FAQ: please find below the answer to your most frequently asked questions. Simply click to expand the questions to see greater detail.

 Does Corex Honeycomb offer expansion facilities?

 Corex Honeycomb has an automated expansion table and can supply expanded honeycomb sheets.
 The company also offers expansion equipment such as the “hand expander ” tool to customers and can provide technical advice on different expansion methods.
 Please contact the sales team for more information.
+For more information see our expansion video.

 What does expanded and unexpanded honeycomb mean?